Am I a candidate for bariatric surgery?

 Eligibility for bariatric surgery is determined in part by what's known as your body mass index, a numerical value of your weight in relation to your height.
 A BMI range of 18-24.9 is considered optimal.
 Morbid obesity is defined as a BMI score of 40 or more.

-You typically qualify for bariatric surgery if you have a BMI of 35-39, with specific significant health problems like Type 2 diabetes, sleep apnea or high blood pressure.
-A BMI of 40 or higher also is a qualifying factor.
+You typically qualify for bariatric surgery if you have a BMI of 35 or greater, with specific significant health problems like Type 2 diabetes, sleep apnea or high blood pressure.

 Use the chart below to see what category your BMI falls into, and whether you need to be concerned about your weight.